Frederick Ferdinand Schafer Painting Catalog

 Travels of the artist

-Note: The travels described in this section are also listed, in a briefer form, in the Chronology of events in Schafer's life.
+Note: The travels described in this section are also listed, in briefer form and without supporting links and citations, in the Chronology of events in Schafer's life.

 painting image Mount Tamalpais from Ross Valley, California [2]